 The increment and decrement operators can be used in complex statements.
-For example:

-'''
+Example:

-m = n++ -j+10;
+$$m = n++ -j+10;$$

-'''

-Here, the old value of n is used in evaluating the expression. n is incremented after the evaluation.
+Old value of n is used in evaluating the expression. n is incremented after the evaluation.
 Some compilers require a space on either side of n++ or ++n.

-Some of the rules for using ++ and -- operators are:
+Rules for ++ and -- Operators

-- Increment and decrement operators are unary operators and thus require variable as their operands. - When postfix ++ (or --) is used with a variable in an expression, the expression is evaluated first using the original value of the variable and then the variable is incremented (or decremented) by one. - When prefix ++ (or -) is used in an expression, the variable is incremented (or decremented) first and then the expression is evaluated using the new value of the variable. - The precedence and associativity of ++ and - operators are the same as those of unary + and unary -.
+- · Increment and decrement operators are unary operators and they require variable as their operands. - When postfix ++ (or --) is used with a variable in an expression, the expression is evaluated first using the original value of the variable and then the variable is incremented (or decremented) by one.

+- When prefix ++(or --) is used in an expression, the variable is incremented (or decremented) first and then the expression is evaluated using the new value of the variable. - The precedence and associatively of ++ and -- operators are the same as those of unary + and unary -.

-2.9.6 Conditional Operator
+4.7 Conditional Operator

-A ternary operator pair '?: 'is available in C to construct conditional expressions of the following form:
+A ternary operator pair "?:" is available in C to construct conditional expressions of the form where exp1, exp2, and exp3 are expressions.